Skip to main content

 Women in politics like Ferraro and Schroeder are condemned no matter what they do.
 If gentle, they are womanish; if tough, they are not womanly.
 By tradition a female cannot be a courageous, charismatic, wise, effective leader as a woman.
 Thus one-liners about “macho” Jeane Kirkpatrick, about Indira Gandhi’s being the only man in India’s government.
 Thus “Iron Lady” Margaret Thatcher plays the manly role but, to allay fears, must make the point that at home she may relax by ironing her husband’s shirts.

 So long as the power to define gender characteristics remains a dominant-male prerogative, politics will remain defined as a masculine prerogative, even if women enter politics in considerably increased numbers.
 For gender definitions are about power relationships, and the power to define is real.
-Attacks upon Schroeder or Bush as wimps, an earlier attack on Sen. Henry Jackson as homosexual, and Sen. Orrin Hatch’s 1988 smear of the Democrats as “the party of homosexuals” all serve the purpose of excluding or dominating the opposition.
-Likewise, attacks upon “long-haired men and short-haired women” reformers, a staple of politics since the nineteenth century, seek to limit the range and depth of challenges to established social policy.
-For according to the masculine logic of sexual politics, all women and all men are relatively “womanized,” except the hardest, toughest, most powerful, most masculine.
+Attacks upon Schroeder or Bush as wimps, an earlier attack on Senator Henry Jackson as homosexual, and Orrin Hatch’s 1988 smear of the Democrats as “the party of homosexuals” all serve the purpose of excluding or dominating the opposition.
+Likewise, attacks upon “long-haired men and short-haired women” reformers, a staple of politics since the 19th century, seek to limit the range and depth of challenges to established social policy.
+For, according to the masculine logic of sexual politics, all women and all men are relatively “womanized,” except the hardest, toughest, most powerful, most masculine.

 Postelection commentary on George Bush has seemed to reflect among journalists a masculinity-concerns-as-usual attitude.
 Murray Kempton wrote in The New York Review of Books that “the Quayle selection more than suggested that Bush fears associates too bold for his own peace and comfort; and he proceeded thereafter to submit himself abjectly to the advisers who at once contrived to make him seem tougher but altogether less likeable than previous experience had permitted us to imagine him.”
 Some commentators nevertheless concluded that in fact or in image Bush was no longer a wimp, Tom Wicker noting that the “suspect candidate” had “established by September a satisfactory identification as Ronald Reagan’s surrogate, who was not a wimp after all.”
 Humphrey Taylor concurred, reporting in the National Review that at the New Orleans convention Bush had “emerged from the shadow of Ronald Reagan as his own man, a fighter not a wimp.”
 In a public letter to “Dear George,” Lee Iacocca wrote: “First of all, congratulations!
 It was a tough campaign, a real street fight toward the end.
 Nobody will ever call you a wimp again, George.
 Nice going.”
 Newsweek commented: “The new George Bush looks rugged, even macho, standing chest-deep in the Florida surf....Something startling has happened to the man who was once mocked as Ronald Reagan’s lap dog....It could be argued, George Bush walked into the polling booth as Clark Kent and emerged as the Beltway equivalent of Superman.”